-Training the puppy turned out to be a lot of us training ourselves.
-It was all hands-on deck to get the pup prepared to live in a functioning home and not to (literally and physically) pee all over the harmony of it.
-So, we developed a plan and with the right tactics, Ferdinand, our sweet cuddly pup, became a functioning family member sooner than we thought possible!
+Training a puppy is less about training them, and more about training yourself.
+It’s all hands-on deck to get the pup prepared to live in a functioning home and not to (literally and physically) pee all over the harmony of it.
+So, we developed a plan and with the right tactics, to help your pup become a functioning family member sooner than you even think possible!

 Rule One – Much like children, puppies need to start their life with a bit of a stricter schedule.
 Feedings, potty breaks, even play time needs to be regulated so that they don’t feel they are just running a free for all, barking and pawing at the door to get what they want the moment they feel like it.
 They (and their bladders) were not born understanding patience, so they must be taught.
 We alternated days getting up with the pup at set times during the night and early morning.
 Each week, the time between bathroom breaks would extend by 30 minutes, then an hour.
 He was kennel trained at night and that seemed to speed up the process.